 Dietary Red Flags: If you experience diarrhea, moderate your eating habits, and drink only bottled water until you recover.
 If symptoms persist, consult a doctor.

 Seasickness: Beyond prescription treatments, Bonine and Dramamine are good over-the-counter medications, although each may cause drowsiness.
 You might also opt for an acupressure wristband available at drugstores.
 A ginger pill might help as well.

 Sun Exposure: In the Virgin Islands, the sun can be brutal.
 To protect yourself, wear sunglasses and a hat, and apply sunscreen (SPF 30 and higher) liberally.
 Limit your time on the beach for the first few days.
 If you overexpose yourself, stay out of the sun until you recover.
 If your sunburn is followed by fever, chills, headache, nausea, or dizziness, see a doctor.

 Healthy Travels to You

 The following government websites offer up-to-date health-related travel advice:

 The Virgin Islands are a relatively safe destination.
 The small permanent populations are generally friendly and welcoming.
-That being said, St. Thomas is no longer as safe as it once was.
-Crime against tourists has been on the rise, and muggings are frequent.
-Wandering the island at night, especially on the back streets of Charlotte Amalie (particularly on Back St.), is not recommended.
-For a town of this small size, there is an unusually high crime rate.
+As in any destination, wandering alone at night is not recommended.
 Guard your valuables or store them in hotel safes if possible.